astrolabsoftware/fink-tutorials/interfaces/README.md

 - What could be improved? (documentation, display, ...)
 - What would you like to have? (new views, different information inside a view, ...)

-We encourage users to send their feedback to the team (#scienceportal channel in the Fink Slack workspace, or in the [bug tracker](https://github.com/astrolabsoftware/fink-science-portal/issues), or by email at [contact@fink-broker.org](mailto:contact@fink-broker.org)).
+We encourage users to send their feedback to the team (#scienceportal channel either in the Fink Slack workspace, in the [bug tracker](https://github.com/astrolabsoftware/fink-science-portal/issues), or by email to [contact@fink-broker.org](mailto:contact@fink-broker.org)).

 ### REST API